 Ask the participants to share what they learned in a small group setting or by inviting participants or groups, representing families, teens, and adults, to share projects or reflections with the entire group.

-[spoken text] Then present the following information using the words below or your own words:
+Then present the following information using the words below or your own words:

 Think of everything we have done in this session to learn about the Easter Vigil.
 Take a few minutes to reflect on what you have learned in this session: